WGLab/biocluster/03 System customization.md

 hwclock --systohc --localtime
 ```

-Now the hardware clock is readjusted to the system time and both now point to the local time.
+Now the hardware clock is re-adjusted to the system time and both now point to the local time.